 Let’s kick this off with a definition (just one).
 Historical reporting is reporting over time with the goal of identifying trends: Are support tickets up?
 Is receivables-aging improving?
 Are sales opportunities growing?
 And the challenge is that business applications rarely consider historical reporting requirements.

 The most common form of historical reporting is historical charting.
 The value of charted history is that the eye can pick trends with ease.
 Trends can drive actions and effective reporting should be actionable or really what is the point of it?
 To accurately identify business-impacting trends, it is necessary to report on the full history, not a limited subset.

 (Action: cut down on donut consumption.)

 This is where data warehouses can help.
 Data warehouses provide many benefits, not least: a sanctioned source of truth, improved data governance, and optimized reporting performance.
 Data warehouses can also capture changes over time.
 With the appropriate software, business applications can be queried periodically and the changes recorded.
 This history-of-changes then allows for all historical reporting requirements to be satisfied.
-The following diagram shows a history-of-changes in the warehouse that the CRM application failed to capture.
+The following diagram shows a history-of-changes in the warehouse that the CRM application such as Salesforce or Microsoft Dynamics failed to capture.

 In upcoming blogs, I’ll provide some example requirements and address how to solve each with ZAP Data Hub‘s History Step.
 Charts will be produced using Tableau, Microsoft’s Power BI or ZAP Data Hub itself.
 A follow-up post for each example will provide a full technical exposé.
 If you’re not using ZAP but you’re technically-inclined, these follow-up posts are where you can learn how to roll-your-own historical reporting implementation.